SR-22 Lapse Consequences

 SR-26 Filed Immediately

-Most states receive SR-26 filings electronically within the same business day.
-Some states process within 24-72 hours.
-The DMV does not wait to act.
+Most states receive SR-26 filings electronically within the same business day and act on it quickly.
+The DMV doesn't hold off.

 License Suspended Immediately